ishitamagotra/Hadoop/ITMD-521/Week-05/item-three/ReadMe.md

                                                      **hadoop fs -cat output/ncdc/92/1/part-r-00000**,
                                                      **hadoop fs -cat output/ncdc/93/1/part-r-00000**

- SO, this is the final output of all the individual files.
+ So, this is the final output of all the individual files.